appseconnect/docs/_posts/Package Documents/2020-12-23-Package-Document-For-NAV-Magento-B2C.md

 The Sales Order ProcessFlow is equipped of integrating the details of the customers and products.
 The above-mentioned dependencies need to be integrated first so as to avoid document mismatch errors.

+-	**Bundle Product Add**

+i.
+Flow Description: This ProcessFlow syncs all the details bundled products from Dynamics NAV to Magento2.
+The following details is featured to sync with this processflow: SKU, name, price, status, attribute_set_id, visibility, type_id, attribute code, value, Bundle Product Details & Weight.
+This Processflow is also equipped with Post-Acknowledgement flow that updates WebId & WebSyncFlag back to Dynamics NAV.

+ii.
+Dependency Flow: NA.

+-	**Bundle Product Update**

+i.
+Flow Description: This ProcessFlow syncs all the updated details bundled products from Dynamics NAV to Magento2.
+All the added bundled products will be updated with the respective updates when triggered the sync.

+ii.
+Dependency Flow: ProcessFlow - Bundle Product Add

 ## Action Filter configurations:

 ProcessFlows in this package are pre-configured with the action filters that are required to GET and POST data from Source to Destination Application minimizing the implementation time.